-Museum programs for military professionals invite active duty officers and officers-in-training to examine the role played by their historical counterparts in Nazi Germany—including those who cooperated and those who went against the grain.
-Through examination of the history and in conversation with their colleagues, participants gain fresh insight into their own professional and individual responsibilities and explore the ways in which the military can work to prevent genocide today.
+The Museum’s programs and resources for military personnel encourage reflection and discussion on leadership, decision making, and genocide prevention.
+Through examination of the Holocaust and in particular the German military, military members gain fresh insight into their own professional and individual responsibilities and explore ways in which they can work to prevent mass atrocities today.

 Funding for Civic and Defense Initiatives programs is provided by the May Family Endowment for Civic Responsibility.